 About the regulatory index

 The regulatory index is a subject matter index that will help you find ASIC regulatory documents and legislative instruments by topic.
+It presents one pathway into ASIC's regulatory information and should be used in conjunction with the website site search and navigation.

-It has up to three levels of subject categorisation, depending on the complexity of the topic.
+This regulatory index has up to three levels of subject categorisation, depending on the complexity of the topic.

 Use the regulatory index now